 - LAUNCH – run by Haas MBAs and helps “UC founders start their entrepreneurial careers”

 - PostX – “Innovation and Entrepreneurship for the Berkeley Postdoctoral Community,” an initiative with multiple departmental collaborators

-- QB3-Berkeley and QB3, UCSF Rosenman Institute – host events and informative listservs
+- QB3-Berkeley and QB3, UCSF Rosenman Institute – host events, list jobs and offer informative newsletters

 - Nature’s Bioentrepreneur article, “So you want to be a student entrepreneur?”